Georgey764/Web-Designs/README.md

 # georgey764-Web-Designs
-A depository including a list of web designs.
+A repository including a list of web designs.

 These are the templates that I created using HTML and CSS: